aigamedev/scikit-neuralnetwork/docs/guide_intermediate.rst

 .. code:: python

-    from sknn.backend import pylearn2
+    from sknn.backend import lasagne

 As long as you call this before creating a neural network, this will register the PyLearn2 implementation as the one that's used.
-Supported backends are currently ``pylearn2`` (default) and ``deepy`` (incomplete).
+Supported backends are currently ``lasagne`` (default) and ``pylearn2`` (obsolete).